sabinem/application-challenges/README.md

 - Each batch contains 10 or less articles

 ## Flattend Structure of Articles
-- the programm `makeflat.py` flattens the articles or any structure of python dictionaries and lists recursively
+- The programm `makeflat.py` flattens the articles or any structure of python dictionaries and lists recursively

-- nested dictionaries are turned into a flat dictonary with a combined key:
+- **Nested dictionaries** are turned into a flat dictonary with combined keys:
 ```
 {'headline': {'main': 'some headline', 'kicker': 'some excitement'}}
 ```